grevian/palworld-ondemand/README.md

 #### Route 53 Policy

-This policy gives permission to our ECS task to update the DNS `A` record associated with our minecraft server.
+This policy gives permission to our ECS task to update the DNS `A` record associated with our palworld server.
 Note: This will give your container access to change _all_ records within the hosted zone, and this may not be desirable if you're using this domain for anything else outside of this purpose.
 If you'd like to increase security, you can create a subdomain zone of the main domain to limit the impact.
 This is an advanced use case and the setup is described pretty well within the answers to [Delegate Zone Setup].

 Place the hosted zone identifier from our checklist and place it in the Resource line within this policy where the XXX's are.